 The NHTSA also reported that job growth and lower fuel prices were contributory factors that encouraged people to spend more time on the roads in 2015 (2015 saw the largest increase in miles driven in almost 25 years).
 When there are more drivers on the road, there are simply more chances for fatal accidents to occur.

 The data compiled by NHTSA shows that more people die on the roads when they are distracted, driving drunk, drowsy, speeding, or do not wear their seat belts.
 According to the NHTSA administrator, there have been substantial improvements in many of those areas, but there is a need to find new solutions in order to put an end to traffic fatalities.
-Unbelievably, Texas is one of the last remaining states NOT to pass a law banning texting while driving, although about nearly a hundred cities in Texas do have ordinances barring the practice.
+Unbelievably, Texas is one of the last remaining states NOT to pass a law banning texting while driving, although over 100 cities in Texas do have ordinances barring the practice.